antihax/goesi/esi/docs/IndustryApi.md

 > []GetCorporationCorporationIdMiningObserversObserverId200Ok GetCorporationCorporationIdMiningObserversObserverId(ctx, corporationId, observerId, optional)
 Observed corporation mining

-Paginated record of all mining seen by an observer  ---  This route is cached for up to 3600 seconds
+Paginated record of all mining seen by an observer  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Accountant

 ### Required Parameters